Mugisha146/portifolio-Backend/README.md

   # Introduction

 Welcome to the Portfolio-backend API!
 This API serves as the backend for managing user accounts, blog posts, contact messages, projects, skills, and subscriptions.
-It provides various endpoints to interact with different entities within the system and built with Node.js and MongoDB.
+It provides various endpoints to interact with different entities within the system and built with Node.js, ExpressJS with Typescript and MongoDB.

 # Getting Started
 To get started with the Portfolio-backend API, follow these steps: